magnus-ISU/foreign-language-text-reader/README.md

 ## File structure

 - bin/       - Contains a prebuilt jarfile, the documentation PDF, and some demo data
-- resources/ - Contains non-source files necessary to build FLTR
+- resources/ - Contains non-source files necessary to build or install FLTR
 - src/       - Contains the source code of FLTR
 - aur/       - For arch linux
 - makefile   - Builds FLTR anywhere (anywhere civilized - idk how Windows works)